-RESOLVED FURTHER THAT The Board of Directors (including its Committee thereof) and Mr. R Balakrishnan, CFO & Company Secretary and Compliance Officer of the Company, be and are hereby authorised to do all such Acts, deeds, matters and things as may be considered necessary, desirable or expedient to give effect to this Resolution."
+RESOLVED FURTHER THAT The Board of Directors (including its Committee thereof) and Mr. R Balakrishnan, CFO & Company Secretary and Compliance Officer of the Company, be and are hereby severally authorized to do all such Acts, deeds, matters and things as may be considered necessary, desirable or expedient to give effect to this Resolution.

-Kannur 13.08.2022 Registered Office: Mill Road, Baliapatam Kannur, Kerala - 670010 By the Order of the Board For The Western India Plywoods Limited
+By the Order of the Board For The Western India Plywoods Limited